Table of Contents:

 - Neglecting the differential feed

-Sewers’ advice before getting started
+Sewers’ tips before getting started

 Taking the time to test, read the manual, and practice on scraps greatly facilitates getting started.

-FAQ on How to choose your serger?
+FAQ on How to Choose Your Serger?

 Is a serger essential when starting out?